 Move over California Grill.
 If you’re looking for a stylish dining setting, with rooftop views, Spanish cuisine, and an extensive wine list, the Toledo Restaurant at Coronado Springs is dressed to impress.
 Located inside the Gran Destino Tower, we think Toledo is the perfect stop for date night, girls night, or any time you want to have something a little extra special.

 As part of Coronado Springs’s newest addition, Gran Destino Tower, there’s a slew of new dining experiences that are well worth the visit.
-Add in the fact that this multi-settlement resort is one of Disney’s largest with trails, a variety of stay experiences, and the main area built around a central lake, this could be your next Disney staycation experience.
+Add in the fact that this multi-settlement resort is one of Disney’s largest resorts, with trails, a variety of stay experiences, and the main area built around a central lake, this could be your next Disney staycation experience.

 The Toledo Restaurant is located on the top floor of Gran Destino Tower and boasts a 1930’s Spanish flair.
 This rooftop dining space offers views of Hollywood Studios, EPCOT, and even Magic Kingdom, offering fireworks views and balcony seating in the evenings.
 On our previous visit to Toledo, we got to experience Spanish fare tapas style.
 But Toledo’s new menu focuses more on complex Spanish dishes than a selection of tapas.
 For a glimpse of all the amazing foods to try, check out the Toledo Menu.